wangziqi2013/wangziqi2013.github.io/_posts/2021-05-09-clobber-nvm.markdown

 After all the above steps complete (followed using a persist barrier), the transaction is considered as already committed despite the fact that it has not started execution, as all information for re-execution has been stored on the NVM.
-A bit in the per-thread log is set to indicate this, such that the recovery handler will treat the transaction as committed, and replay it on crash recovery.
+An `active` bit in the per-thread log is set to indicate this, such that the recovery handler will treat the transaction as committed, and replay it on crash recovery.

+During transaction execution, whenever an input object allocated on the NVM is to be modified by the transaction body (via a pointer), an undo log entry is first generated and persisted to a per-thread log buffer area.
+The modification of NVM objects are detected by compiler passes, as we will see below.
+No other data logging is performed in the transaction body.
+At the end of the transaction, all dirty data items that belong to the NVM are flushed back.
+This physically commits the transaction, and after the commit point, the log entry can be invalidated by clearing the `active` bit mentioned earlier.